AmberSahdev/Open-Interface/README.md

 ### Control Your Computer Using LLMs

 Open Interface
-- Self-drives your computer by sending your requests to an LLM backend (GPT-4o, etc) to figure out the required steps.
+- Self-drives your computer by sending your requests to an LLM backend (GPT-4o, Gemini, etc) to figure out the required steps.
 - Automatically executes these steps by simulating keyboard and mouse input.
 - Course-corrects by sending the LLM backend updated screenshots of the progress as needed.